Response to Climate Change

 Reduction of CO2 emissions by expanding the domestic aquaculture catch

 According to the 2017 Fisheries White Paper, the market for salmon and trout in Japan for raw consumption totals about 100,000 tons, but most of this is imported from overseas.
 In particular, to import fresh fish without freezing, there is no choice but to rely on air transportation, which emits a large amount of CO2.
-We will continue to increase the proportion of domestically produced salmon trout in order to improve the domestic self-sufficiency rate for this fish.
-As a result, we think that this will lead to the reduction of CO2 emissions during transportation.
+We will continue to increase the proportion of domestically produced trout in order to improve the domestic self-sufficiency rate for this fish.
+As a result, we think that this will lead to the reduction of CO2 emissions in transportation.

 Additionally, in Southeast Asia where the demand for salmon and trout is strong, most imports come from Scandinavia and South America.
 We believe that we can contribute to reducing CO2 emissions by increasing the domestic aquaculture production of the Group and increasing supply from Japan, which is closer to Southeast Asia.